wterlemon/2510-ITT440/10% Individual Assignment/M3CS2554A/NUR EZZATY BINTI HUSIN/README.md

 **4.** Increase system resources (CPU or bandwidth) if high user activity continues for longer periods.

 ---
-### ✅ Conclusion
+### 🧩 Conclusion
-This assignment demonstrated how a soak test can be performed using Apache JMeter to evaluate the long-term performance of a web application.
+This assignment demonstrated how a endurance test can be performed using Apache JMeter to evaluate the long-term performance of a web application.

 Even though the actual test on ChatGPT could not be performed directly, the simulated results showed how an application behaves under continuous load.
 The analysis suggests that the system remains stable with acceptable response times and minimal errors, which indicates good performance and scalability.

 From this experiment, I learned the importance of planning test parameters carefully, monitoring key performance indicators (KPIs), and interpreting test data to make meaningful conclusions.
-Soak testing is valuable because it helps identify long-term performance issues that normal short-duration tests cannot detect
+Endurance testing is valuable because it helps identify long-term performance issues that normal short duration tests cannot detect

 ---
 ### 📚 References